← Guides

 If you haven’t downloaded Tier1Timer yet, get it here.

-- Smoother frame delivery and reduced micro-stutters
+• Frame pacing — smoother frame delivery, better 1% lows, and reduced micro-stutters

 Tier1Timer also includes a Latency Benchmark tab that measures real Sleep(1ms) accuracy — use it to confirm the improvement on your hardware before and after applying the change.